apache/flink/docs/ops/filesystems.md

 To prevent inactive streams from taking up the complete pool (preventing new connections to be opened), you can add an inactivity timeout for streams:
 `fs.<scheme>.limit.stream-timeout`.
 If a stream does not read/write any bytes for at least that amount of time, it is forcibly closed.

+For limiting the bandwidth used by the checkpoint generation, you can add a fs.<scheme>.limit.rateLimitingOutput

 These limits are enforced per TaskManager, so each TaskManager in a Flink application or cluster will open up to that number of connections.
 In addition, the The limit are also enforced only per FileSystem instance.
 Because File Systems are created per scheme and authority, different